ModOrganizer2/modorganizer/readme.md

 ## Help Wanted!
 Mod Organizer 2 is an open project in the hands of the community, there are problems that need to be solved and things that could be added.
 MO2 really needs developers and if you have the programming skills and some free time you can really improve the experience of the modding community.

-To have more information, please join the open MO2 Development discord server: [Mod Organizer 2](https://discord.gg/ewUVAqyrQX)
+To have more information, please join the open MO2 Development Discord server: [Mod Organizer 2](https://discord.gg/ewUVAqyrQX)
-If you want to help translate MO2 to your language you should join the discord server too and head to the #translation channel.
+If you want to help translate MO2 to your language you should join the Discord server too and head to the #translation channel.
 To setup a development environment on your machine, there is the [mob project](https://github.com/modorganizer2/mob) that handles that.
 If you want to submit your code changes, please use a good formatting style like the default one in Visual Studio.